licht1stein/pydantic-gen/README.md

 ```

 The code is now generated and stored in `generated.code` attribute.
 There are
-now to ways to use the code:
+two ways to use the code:

-1. Save it to a file, and use the file in your program.
+**1. Save it to a file, and use the file in your program.**

 ```python
 generated.to_file('example_output.py')